22aidanl/Flutter-SmartScan/README.md

 Download/clone the repository, then run `flutter run` in the `example` directory.

+## Adding to an Existing Project:

+Run `flutter pub add flutter_smart_scan` in your project's directory.
+For Android projects, you're done!
+For iOS projects, follow the additional steps below:

+### iOS

+* Open `ios/Runner.xcworkspace` in Xcode
+ * In the project settings, go to the **Info** tab and set **iOS Deployment Target** to 12.0
+ * In the target settings, go to the **General** tab and set the **iOS** value to 12.0 under **Minimum Deployments**
+ * In the target settings, go to the **Signing and Capabilities** tab and change **Team** under **Signing and Capabilities** to your Apple ID.

 ## Help
 This repository is a modified version of the [flutter_barcode_scanner repository, available here.](https://github.com/AmolGangadhare/flutter_barcode_scanner) The modifications allow you to exit the continuous barcode scanning mode at any point (for example, after a certain barcode is found).
 Read the comments in `example/lib/main.dart` to see how this is done.
+The other functionalities are identical to the flutter_barcode_scanner repository, so you can use its documentation as needed.